rht-labs/lodestar-frontend/layouts/README.md

 # LAYOUTS

-This directory contains Application Layouts.
+This directory contains3086 Application Layouts.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/views#layouts).